Mukur Gupta

 arXiv Preprint, 2021

-Presented Training Sequence Optimization (TSO), a novel curriculum learning approach using autoencoders and continuous optimization to learn optimal training data ordering.
-Achieved 2 AP empirical gain over random strategy on CIFAR-100 and CIFAR-10 datasets, outperforming existing state-of-the-art curriculum learning algorithms.
+Presented Training Sequence Optimization (TSO), a curriculum learning approach that uses autoencoders and continuous optimization to learn effective training data orderings.
+Achieved a 2 AP improvement over random ordering on CIFAR-10 and CIFAR-100, outperforming prior curriculum learning methods.

 Links: paper